 During the rescues and escape, Tuon gets in the middle of it and Mat finds out who she is.
 He then says they will take her with them as a captive and Tuon actually smiles at this after her strange reaction when Mat called her his wife.
 We are left to wonder what will happen next.
 I expect we will see Mat and company getting outside the city in book ten and more on Mat and Tuon’s relationship.
 It will likely be a slow build but they will probably find a way to love each other.

 I’m going to cover the rest of the events together.
 We really only have three parties left to discuss: Rand, Cadsuane, and the Forsaken.
 They eventually all come together so I’ll mix and match until we get to the main event.

-Rand decides his next goal will be to remove the taint from saidin using the sa’angreal he finds in Rhuidean.
+Rand decides his next goal will be to remove the taint from saidin using the sa’angreal he found in Rhuidean.
 They turn out to be keys that access the actual sa’angreal in the forms of humongous statues of the same design.
 One we saw several books ago being uncovered/excavated.
 The other is located on the island of Tremalking.
 Each one uses one half of the One Power.
 These sa’angreal are known as the Choedan Kal and were constructed toward the end of the Age of Legends.
-They were never used and therefore no one, even the Forsaken, knows what would happen if they are used.
+They were never used and therefore no one knows, even the Forsaken, what would happen if they are used.
 Rand believes using these is the only way to remove the Dark One’s corruption of saidin, which was the main reason for the breaking of the world and the end of the Age of Legends.
-This is his goal for this book, and is founded in the fact that he can’t use the power anymore without being physically sick or incapacitated, but first he decides he needs to eliminate the Asha’man who betrayed him at the end of book eight.
+This is his goal for this book and it is founded in the fact that he can’t use the power anymore without being physically sick or incapacitated, but first he decides he needs to eliminate the Asha’man who betrayed him at the end of book eight.